2018 Sheppard Family

 We still love living in the Texas Hill Country and enjoy the peace and tranquility it provides.
 The workshop Greg has patiently and steadily built from the ground up is nearing completion.
 He’s excited to be able to finally see the end of this project in the next few months, fulfilling his dream of post-retirement woodworking hobby.

-My interest in writing has continued in 2018 and I eagerly anticipate the weekly Christian group meetings each week.
-My goal in 2019 is to make more time to spend in uninterrupted writing time each day.
+My interest in writing has continued in 2018 and I eagerly anticipate the weekly Christian writer’s group meetings each week.
+My goal in 2019 is to carve out more time to spend in uninterrupted writing each day.

 Blake (16) recently began study with a new piano studio.
 His natural ability & love for piano is evident in his beautiful playing.
 Brady (12) loves football, and Max (11) continues to improve his game of golf.
 Brady plays french horn in middle school honors band and Max began middle school orchestra this year on viola.
 We love living close enough to spend time with the Moreland grands and feel privileged to attend numerous musical events throughout the year.